Comparing and Contrasting the Average Restaurant Meal Menu Price to Simple Home-Cooked Meals

-Both restaurant meals and groceries can be pricey, and when budgets are tight it is handy to know how much a meal will cost.
-We want to help put the relative costs of eating in and eating out in perspective, so that you can make an informed decision the next time you’re facing this dilemma.
-To do that, we have turned to data to compare the price of standard home cooked meals to the same restaurant dishes.
+Both restaurant meals and groceries can be pricey.
+When budgets are tight, it is handy to know how much a meal will cost.
+We want to help put the relative costs of eating in and eating out in perspective so that you can make an informed decision the next time you’re facing this dilemma.
+To do that, we have turned to data to compare the price of standard home-cooked meals to the same restaurant dishes.

 As of September 2016, our business database contained over 1.65 million restaurant listings in the US.
 Out of these restaurants, over 250,000 had menu data associated with them.
-Each restaurant listing with menu data had, on average, 100 menu items listed, but this includes drinks as well as food.
-Menu data typically includes the menu item’s name, its price, and a description.
-This large data set gave us a substantial amount of information, which we could use to determine price ranges for menu items that your average consumer would choose (e.g., hamburgers, pizza, etc.).
+Each restaurant listing with menu data had, on average, 100 menu items listed.
+These listings included drinks and food.
+Menu data typically includes a menu item’s name, its price, and a description.
+This large data set gave us a substantial amount of information, which we could use to determine menu price ranges for items that your average consumer would choose (e.g., hamburgers, pizza, etc.).

 Eating out and staying in both come with unique costs to consider.
-Going out usually entails driving and sometimes a tip for service, while cooking one’s own meal can be time-consuming and depends on the cook’s skill level.
+Going out usually entails driving and sometimes a tip for service; cooking one’s meal can be time-consuming and depends on the cook’s skill level.
 Additionally, ingredients and specific restaurants fall on different areas of the cost spectrum.
 A McDonald’s burger will cost much less than a burger from Hopdoddy, just as HEB brand ingredients will no doubt cost less than the Whole Foods equivalent.
-We did not account for these factors in this analysis, as there is just too much variance to properly deal with.
+We did not account for these factors in this analysis, as there is just too much variance to deal with properly.

-Restaurant menu prices of hamburgers, caesar salads, cheese pizzas, quesadillas, spaghetti, and tacos were gathered from establishments across the nation.
-We cleaned the data, and then calculated the median price of each dish.
+We gathered the restaurant menu price for a hamburger, caesar salad, cheese pizza, quesadilla, spaghetti, and tacos from establishments across the nation.
+We cleaned the menu price data and then calculated the median price of each dish.

-Comparing restaurant and home cooked meal prices was easily done once the restaurant and homemade meal prices had been calculated.
-To compare the two we subtracted the home cooked meal price from the restaurant meal price.
+Comparing the meal and menu price of a restaurant and a home-cooked meal was easy once we calculated the restaurant and homemade meal prices.
+To compare the two, we subtracted the home cooked meal price from the restaurant meal price.
 Negative values indicate home cooking as more expensive than the restaurant equivalent, while positive values indicate the opposite.

-For a single meal, restaurant prices appear to be less expensive.
+For a single meal, a restaurant menu price appears to be less expensive.
 The total cost of ingredients needed for a homemade meal is higher for two-thirds of the analyzed dishes, with pizza and hamburgers being the exceptions.
 However, when we break the homemade price down by cost per serving instead of the total cost, the data tells a very different story.

-Comparing restaurant prices (presumed to be a single serving) to a single serving of homemade food shows that homemade meals are definitely the cheaper option.
+Comparing a restaurant menu price (presumed to be a single serving) to a single serving of homemade food shows that homemade meals are the cheaper option.
 As long as each serving is eaten as a full meal, cooking meals at home can save up to almost nine dollars per meal depending on the dish.
 Let’s take a look at these comparisons meal by meal.